constancejacobson/contentful-proxy-cache/README.md

 Small authentication and caching proxy service for [Contentful](http://contentful.com)'s [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) (CDA) written for and using http and redis.
 Useful for front-end's connecting to Contentful and for people who have problems with their request cap.

+Forked from https://github.com/felixjung/contentful-proxy and updated to use http server, redis caching, environment variables and work with Contentful's updates.
+Uses Winston to log pretty messages to console.
+Also added prettier, eslint and nodemon for development.

 ## Installation

 This project uses yarn, so run the following from the terminal: